munjata/nqo-keyboard/README.md

 # Install and Configure NKO Keyboard on Ubuntu

-This programm install and configure a new keyboard layout for NKO.
+This program install and configure a new keyboard layout for NKO.

 It also install fonts for system.